Brian Bolland: Non-comics work

 Bolland is also an accomplished photographer, with examples of his work being included in the Image/Desperado book The Art of Brian Bolland.
-In May 2008, Bolland announced on his website that he he begun making a photo book of a week he spent in Burma in 1988.
+In May 2008, Bolland announced on his website that he had begun making a photo book of a week he spent in Burma in 1988.
 Some photographs taken by Bolland in Burma are reprinted in the Image-published retrospective The Art of Brian Bolland.

 Much in demand for advertisements, Bolland has produced work down the years for bookshops – including pioneering UK Sci-Fi/Comics sellers such as Dark They Were, and Golden-Eyed and Forbidden Planet – and film festivals including a poster for BFI Southbank's July/August 2008 Comic-Book Movies series.
 His work has appeared on the covers of, and inside, numerous publications over the decades, ranging from fanzines to several covers for London-based magazine Time Out and other professional, internationally sold magazines.

 Bolland has also produced posters for local theatre groups' amateur stage productions, most notably for his local "village panto" production of Beauty and the Beast in 2004.